Kieran Foran: 2013

 On 13 February 2013, Foran was chosen to play for the NRL All Stars team off the interchange bench in the 6–32 loss to the Indigenous All Stars at Suncorp Stadium.

 In round 1, Foran started the 2013 NRL season with a man-of-the-match strong performance in Manly's 22–14 win over the Brisbane Broncos at Suncorp Stadium.
 Foran then continued his great form by producing a number of strong performances and great plays, leading-up to the 2013 Anzac Test game.
 On 19 April 2013, Foran was selected to play five-eighth for New Zealand in the 2013 Anzac Test against Australia at Canberra Stadium.

 Hours before the test game, New Zealand captain Simon Mannering was ruled out of the game with a calf injury and Foran was then named as the New Zealand captain for the game, which resulted earning his first captaincy title for New Zealand.
 In round 24 against the Canberra Raiders, Foran played his 100th career match in Manly-Warringah's 36–22 win at Canberra Stadium.

 Foran went on to help guide Manly to the grand final.
-On 6 October 2013, Foran played five-eighth in the 2013 NRL Grand Final against the Sydney Roosters, however the Roosters won the game 26-18 and the NRL Premiership Title.
-Foran played in 27 matches and score 2 tries for Manly in the 2013 NRL season.
+On 6 October 2013, Foran played five-eighth in the 2013 NRL Grand Final against the Sydney Roosters, however the Roosters won the game 26–18, and the NRL Premiership Title.
+Foran played in 27 matches and scored 2 tries for Manly in the 2013 NRL season.

 Following the NRL grand final, Foran was named in the New Zealand Kiwis World Cup squad.
 Coach Stephen Kearney had originally planned to rest Foran, along with the Sydney Roosters' players, for the team's World Cup warm-up game against the Cook Islands as they had all played in the NRL Grand Final.